 Immediately after this, a lock pin is blown from a different vibratory bowl into a separator and then inserted and secured in the headrest’s slide (another subassembly).
 Cycle time to assemble each headrest is less than 10 seconds, enabling a production rate of more than 360 units per hour.
 Grammer has since installed three more systems in Mexico and one in Poland.

-Fire-sprinkler manufacturers frequently feed and drive setscrews to hold in place the sprinkler head’s glass vial, notes Graham.
+Fire-sprinkler manufacturers frequently feed and drive setscrews to hold in place the sprinkler head’s glass vial.
 When a fire occurs, heat buildup causes the chemical liquid in the vial to expand and burst the glass, releasing the sprinkler’s shut-off valve and water.

 “We’ve made a lot of one-off systems for customers, including one to feed 4-inch dipsticks for a manufacturer of heavy-duty transmission mounts,” notes Neff.
 “Getting the system just right always requires working closely with the customer and making sure both of us can justify the tooling development expense.”